ghent360/RTD-2660-Programmer/README.md

 There is a Windows PC project for visual studio 2010.
 Multiplatform support is pending.

-The device software needs the Keil PK51 toolchain.
+The FX2LP device software needs the Keil PK51 toolchain.
+It is a very simple firmware that implements i2c protocol and can be commanded via USB.
 There is a compiled binary i2c.iic you can upload to the FX2LP device as well.